Botii/Simulating-GPS-spoofing-attack/README.md

 ## Implementation 2: GPS Spoofing towards south and north

-The script to spoof the copter in the north and south direction to alter magnetometer readings.
-This script can be found in spoofingScripts/SeconImplementation/NorthSouthSpoofing.py.
+The script to spoof the copter in the north and south direction to alter magnetometer readings can be found in spoofingScripts/SeconImplementation/NorthSouthSpoofing.py.
 The same steps apply from the second implemenation to run this script.

 ---